-A compulsive memoir of the days lost to addiction by A. A. Gill, 'by miles, the most brilliant journalist of our age' (Lynn Barber).
+Shortlisted for the 2016 PEN Ackerley Prize, this is a compulsive memoir of addiction and recovery by A. A. Gill, 'by miles, the most brilliant journalist of our age' (Lynn Barber).

 'A. A. Gill, the man who makes a living getting beneath the skin of things, whether it's television, restaurants or places round the world - has skinned himself' Vanity Fair